dyllandry/logseq/pages/LMS Project.md

 	  :LOGBOOK:
 	  CLOCK: [2021-12-16 Thu 08:45:06]--[2021-12-16 Thu 08:45:07] =>  00:00:01
 	  :END:
-	- LATER student gets an email to register
+	- DONE student gets an email to register
 	- LATER teachers can create assignments with attachments
 	- LATER students can submit their work to an assignment
 	- LATER teachers can grade student's submissions & leave comments